KaavyaRekanar/Subjective_Scoring_Framework_VQA/README.md

 │   ├── automotive_dataset/                 # Sample automotive dataset used in the study
 │   └── vqa_questions/                      # Set of VQA questions used for evaluation
 ├── README.md                               # This readme file
-└── requirements.txt                        # Python dependencies for the project
 ```

 ## Framework Overview